Instructor Frequently Asked Questions

 How many classes do I have to teach in a month?

 This opportunity is what you make of it.
-You can teach as much as you like.
-We require that you teach at least one qualifying class of 6 or more people every 6 months.
+As a contractor you can teach as little or as much as you like.

 Is this a pyramid Scheme?